Andsvi666/WormsGame/README.md

 ### Executing program

-* Within main folder click "WormsGame.exe" to run the project
+* Within main folder click "run.bat" to run the project

 Or